Healthy Homes Assessment Clive

 Draught Stopping Clive

-If a draught can be felt from unreasonable gaps or holes that it needs to be closed.
+If a draught is felt from unreasonable gaps or holes that it needs to be sealed.

-Check out the complete details to the Healthy Homes draught stopping requirements.
+Find the complete specifications to the Healthy Homes draught stopping requirements.

 draught stopping building inspections